Design–Build Contract Awarded

 seven alignments.
 They were narrowed to nine concepts to be presented to the public in April 2010.

-As part of the planning process, the N.C.
-Department of Transportation is coordinating with the U.S. Coast Guard about the navigation needs on the river in the project area, which could be affected by the U.S. 17 Business swing-span bridge replacement.
-Boat owners were invited to fill out the survey below:
+As part of the planning process, NCDOT coordinated with the U.S. Coast Guard about the navigation needs on the river in the project area, which could be affected by the U.S. 17 Business swing-span bridge replacement.
+Boat owners were invited to fill out a survey, and the comments were taken into consideration.

 NCDOT has previously reached out to the public through newsletters and postcards, three meetings with small groups, and citizens informational workshops/public meetings in April 2010, June 2011, August 2012 and November 2014.